openframeworks/ofSite/_documentation/types/ofStyle.markdown

 _description: _

-lineWidth contains information about the width of the line for our ofLine.
+lineWidth contains information about the width of the line for our ofDrawLine.